Silken Tofu

 Seasonality

-Available throughout the year; freshest in spring and autumn
+Available throughout the year; fresher in spring and autumn in traditional production regions

 Best Months